adainstarks/PioneerVFD/README.md

 ## Notes

-- The Marketplace Install will ONLY fetch WEBM for the VFD if you have Wi-Fi!
-If you want to have animations without Wi-Fi: use the local installer on Github!
+- The Marketplace and script installs fetch OEL/WebM clips over the network on first use.
+Once a clip has loaded successfully, PioneerVFD attempts to reuse the cached IndexedDB copy.
-- `Extensions/pioneerVFD.js` owns the head-unit runtime, menu behavior, WebM OEL state, Chromium live audio capture, route state, and visualizer logic.
+- `Extensions/pioneerVFD.js` owns the head-unit runtime, ATT state, menu behavior, WebM OEL state, Chromium live audio capture, route state, and visualizer logic.
-- `Themes/PioneerVFD/user.css` owns the chrome body, LCD/OEL styling, RGB tint variables, app-wide Spotify styling, route-specific layout, and performance gates.
+- `Themes/PioneerVFD/user.css` owns the chrome body, LCD/OEL styling, tint and mono palettes, app-wide Spotify styling, route-specific layout, and performance gates.
 - `Themes/PioneerVFD/color.ini` defines the `PioneerVFD` Spicetify color scheme.
-- Manual raw-copy installs are not recommended for this build because the extension must be installed with the WebM source map injected.
+- Manual raw-copy installs are not recommended because the theme depends on several Spicetify config flags and exposed APIs.
 - If `PULSE` has no signal, turn it off and on again, then pick a capture source that includes audio.
-- If the OEL screen is blank after a manual copy, rerun the platform installer.
+- If the OEL screen is blank after a manual copy, rerun the platform installer and open Spotify once while online.
+- The `DISP` idea is intentionally still future work. `ATT` and `LST` are implemented first while broader alternate display modes continue to be explored.
 - If macOS opens Spotify to a black screen or the Pioneer player appears without working JavaScript, fully quit Spotify and rerun:

 ```bash